 If you’re a longtime reader you’ll know that I’m all about handing out bonus recommendations, so here we go!
 You’ll love Gabriel Chocolate and Bettenay’s if you have a sweet tooth or are looking for some great edible souvenirs for friends & family back home.
 Gabriel Chocolate is Western Australia’s first bean-to-bar chocolate makers and Bettenay’s offers an amazing selection of handmade nougat bars.

-These 5 wineries only scratch the surface of fantastic vineyards to visit in the Margaret River region, but it’s a great place to start if you’re short on time!
+These 10 wineries only scratch the surface of fantastic vineyards to visit in the Margaret River region, but it’s a great place to start if you’re short on time!
 Click here for even more things to do in Margaret River!

 Have you visited the Margaret River region?
 What are your tips to travelers visiting the area and what are some of your favourite wineries?

-This article contains an affiliate link.
-If you choose to book using this links, I will earn a small commission at no extra cost to you.
+This article contains affiliate links.
+If you choose to book using these links, I will earn a small commission at no extra cost to you.
 Thank you for supporting my website by using these links, I only recommend products or services that I have had positive personal experiences with, and think you’d love too!